nongvantinh/godot-client-server/README.md

 Source code is fully written in C#.

 The result is not as good as I expect it to be.
 It seems that Godot sends a packet whenever the Rpc method is called, which is not what I want.
-C# mallshaling is very bad, I can't send custom data type using Rpc method.
+C# marshalling is very bad, I can't send custom data type using Rpc method.

 Game start lagging when 2 players join the game.

+I'll try another networking library to see if there is a better solution.